 Elective EMHS or non-EMHS graduate courses tailored to each student's interests and career objectives.

-If after admission to graduate study, a student who wishes to may take six (6) hours at another institution or another graduate program at Tech which count toward degree requirements at Arkansas Tech University, the student must (in advance of enrollment) obtain written approval from the program director and the Dean of Graduate College.
+If after admission to graduate study, a student wishes to take a course at another institution to count toward degree requirements at Arkansas Tech University, the student must, in advance of enrollment, obtain written approval from the program director and the Graduate College Dean.